In this section

 Header parameters in the form of a table array with the following fields:

-•name is a parameter name (string);
+•name is the name of a parameter (string);

-•value is parameter value (string). |
+•value is the value of a parameter (string). |

 Table array